mharen/mharen.github.io/blog/2005/2005-06-updates-exams-3-of-5-sofa-express-sarah.md

 title: 'Updates: Exams (3 of 5), Sofa Express, Sarah''s Car'
 ---

+<h3>Exams</h3>

-<h3>Exams</h3><br />So far, exams have gone well.
+So far, exams have gone well.
 First I had my ice skating exam.
 No joke ;).
 I got a 98% in the class.
 That's not bad considering I sprained my ankle pretty badly a few weeks ago.
 Sarah and Shelley both, of course, got above 100%. :P

 I took my CSE694 exam last Thursday and I think I did well.
 No big deal.
 The course is on data mining so it consists of about equal parts of hand waving and algorithms.